Encrypt anything.

 Don't rely on a single tool.
 Combine deny.sh with hardware wallets, multisig, air-gapped machines, and good physical security.
 The best defence is layered.

-deny.sh is in pre-launch.
-We launch Sat 4 July 2026, 08:00 BST with full SDKs, an MCP server for AI agents, and a launch-week Lifetime Pro tier ($499 forever, capped at 200).
+deny.sh is in pre-beta.
+Our open beta opens Sat 4 July 2026, 08:00 BST with full SDKs and an MCP server for AI agents.
 One short note that day.
 No marketing after.